ruby-rdf/rdf-turtle/README.markdown

   forms, or the examples should be changed such that ( ... ) and [ ... ] are used only in the context of being a subject or object.
 This implementation will generate triples, however an error will be generated if the parser is run in validation mode.
+* For the time being, plain literals are generated without an xsd:string datatype, but literals with an xsd:string datatype are saved as non-datatyped triples in the graph.
+This will be updated in the future when the rest of the library suite is brought up to date.

 ## Implementation Notes
 The reader uses a generic LL1 parser {RDF::LL1::Parser} and lexer {RDF::LL1::Lexer}.
 The parser takes branch and follow